-Recipes are sets of parameters (either settings of HV and LV equipment or limits for alarm) that can be saved, viewed, edited and loaded from the PVSS project to and from a dedicated database.
+Recipes are sets of parameters (limits for alarm) that can be saved, viewed, edited and loaded from the PVSS project to and from a dedicated database.
 The procedures to perform each of these operations are described in the following sections.

-13.1 Instructions for HV and LV Recipes
+13.1 Instructions for Alarm Limits Recipes